raul23/pyebooktools/README.rst

 (``app``) or a default program associated with this type of file (when ``app`` is ``None``).

+`:warning:`

+  Command-line parameters supersede variables defined in the configuration file.

 Specific options for editing config files
 """""""""""""""""""""""""""""""""""""""""
 * ``-a <value>``, ``--app <value>``; config variable ``app``;